 The initial application age typically ranges from 50 – 80.
-However, some companies will issue initial final expense insurance for seniors in their 80s.
+However, some companies will issue initial final expense insurance for seniors over 80.

 Remember, once you take out a policy, you will have it for life.
 This answer is specifically referring to the age of the applicant when getting initial coverage.

 10. Can I Purchase a Policy for My Parents?

 You can purchase funeral insurance for parents, grandparents, or other loved ones.
 You do, however, need their permission to purchase for them.
 The proposed insured needs to be involved in the process, including being in sound mind and signing the application before submittal.